Extensions of the Art Gallery Theorem

 Moreover, the bound is sharp. \end{thm}

 \begin{thm} If $k \geq 1$, $G$ is a mop of order $n \geq 2k+3$, and $n_2$ is the number of vertices of $G$ of degree~$2$, then

 Moreover, the bound is sharp. \end{thm}

-Since $K_{1,0}$ is the graph $K_1$, we have $\gamma(G) = \ii_{-1}(G)$.
-Note that, surprisingly, the sharp bound for $k = 0$ given by Theorem~\ref{t:known2} is not of the general form for any $k \geq 1$ given by Theorem~\ref{t:main3}.
-However, the results above give us the following general result for $k \geq 0$.
+Note that, surprisingly, the sharp bound for $k = 0$ given by Theorem~\ref{t:known2} is not of the general form for $k \geq 1$ given by Theorem~\ref{t:main3}.
+Unlike Theorems~\ref{t:known1} and \ref{t:known2.0}, Theorem~\ref{t:known2} provides no bound for $\gamma(G)$ similar to those in its parts (a) and (b).
+The missing bound is provided by our next theorem.